-- 6.56.
+- 6.55.
 Turning to reflected light, the application is supported by a Glint and Glare Assessment, prepared by Pager Power, which concludes that the measured intensity of a reflection from solar panels can vary from 2% to 30% depending on the angle of incidence.
 It is also noted that evidence shows that reflections from solar panels are significantly less intense than many other reflective surfaces, which are common in an outdoor environment.
-Given the existing vegetation and terrain within and surrounding the application site, no mitigation is required meaning that no unacceptable adverse impacts are caused from reflected light. - 6.57.
+Given the existing vegetation and terrain within and surrounding the application site, no mitigation is required meaning that no unacceptable adverse impacts are caused from reflected light. - 6.56.
 Turning to air quality considerations, the application site is not located near any Air Quality Management Area as per Wales Airborne Pollution Map.
-The Wales Airborne Pollution map 2017 background air pollution data for the development site suggests an annual mean background concentration of 10.7 μ g/m3 for PM10 which is below the objective of 40 μ g/m3.
+The Wales Airborne Pollution map 2017 background air pollution data for the development site suggests an annual mean background concentration of 10.7 $\mu$ g/m3 for PM10 which is below the objective of 40 $\mu$ g/m3.
 It is anticipated that the development would introduce additional road traffic and construction dust.
-The construction impacts associated with the proposed development would likely generate a small magnitude of dust and PM10. - 6.58.
+The construction impacts associated with the proposed development would likely generate a small magnitude of dust and PM10. - 6.57.
 Impacts from dust emissions during the construction phase would be not significant, which is supported by the low levels of annual mean emissions.
-It is considered that despite there not being a defined risk present, it is still advisable that a number of good practice measures are implemented, such as considerate traffic speed and observing minimal dust dispersion where at all possible during construction and transport activities and these can be incorporated in a Construction Environmental Management Plan. - 6.59.
+It is considered that despite there not being a defined risk present, it is still advisable that a number of good practice measures are implemented, such as considerate traffic speed and observing minimal dust dispersion where at all possible during construction and transport activities and these can be incorporated in a final Construction Environmental Management Plan. - 6.58.
 Maintenance vehicles are only expected to visit the application site periodically.
-Therefore it is unlikely that the number of vehicle movements during the operational phase will exceed those of the construction phase.
+Therefore, it is unlikely that the number of vehicle movements during the operational phase will exceed those of the construction phase.
 As a result, operational phase impacts associated with road traffic emissions are deemed to be not significant.
-The Outline Construction Environmental Management Plan which supports the Environmental Statement details appropriate housekeeping and mitigation measures that would be followed at the construction and operational stages to minimise any adverse impact on air quality. - 6.60.
+The Outline Construction Environmental Management Plan, details appropriate housekeeping and mitigation measures that would be followed at the construction and operational stages to minimise any adverse impact on air quality. - 6.59.
 With regards to electromagnetic disturbance, all equipment that generates, distributes or uses electricity produces electric and magnetic fields (EMFs).
-The technical specifications of the proposed substation accompanying the application identifies how the proposed development complies with EMF exposure guidelines.
 The main potential source of interference is the substation.
 Solar panels and underground cables do not in general produce any significant radio-frequency emissions.
 The substation would operate in accordance with the management practices of the DNO, when operating under a full load, the field levels located at the boundary of the compound would be significantly less than the EC Council Recommendation 1999 (EC 1999) Reference Levels which form the UK Guidance for electromagnetic field limits.
-Therefore, it is expected that the electromagnetic fields produced by the proposed development would not present a hazard to members of the public in accessible areas outside of the site boundary and along the public footpath. - 6.61.
-For the reasons set out above it is considered that the proposed development duly accords with the requirements of criteria 7. - Criteria 8 There are no unacceptable impacts on the operations of defence facilities and operations (including aviation and radar) or the Mid Wales Low Flying Tactical Training Area (TTA-7T)
+Therefore, it is expected that the electromagnetic fields produced by the proposed development would not present a hazard to members of the public in accessible areas outside of the site boundary and along the public footpaths. - 6.60.
+For the reasons set out above it is considered that the proposed development duly accords with the requirements of criteria 7.

+Criteria 8 - There are no unacceptable impacts on the operations of defence facilities and operations (including aviation and radar) or the Mid Wales Low Flying Tactical Training Area (TTA-7T)